 Education

-You usually need a bachelor’s degree in accounting, or a related finance topic, to get a Certified Public Accountant (CPA) license or to find an entry-level position in the accounting field.
+You typically need a bachelor’s degree in accounting or a related finance field to get into accounting.
+This education is also great preparation for the Certified Public Accountant (CPA) license or to find an entry-level position in the accounting field.

-“An accounting qualification is not necessary for most entry-level positions which usually involve processing and generating invoices, payroll, assisting with basic bookkeeping and general administration tasks.”
+“An accounting qualification [like a CPA license] is not necessary for most entry-level positions, which usually involve processing and generating invoices, payroll, assisting with basic bookkeeping and general administration tasks.”
 Fabrizi says, “Roles like these are a great way for someone to ‘test the water’ and decide whether to take their finance career further.”

 Certifications and Licensing

-Accountants can get several different certifications or licenses, but the most common one is the CPA license.
-Qualifications for a CPA license vary by state, but you generally need a four-year degree, a few years of accounting experience, and a passing score on the CPA exam.
+The most common certification or license for accountants is the CPA license.
+Qualifications for a CPA license vary by state, but you generally need a four-year degree, a few years of accounting experience, and to pass the CPA exam.

 The CPA exam is tough, but having this certification is one of the most important tools for progressing in an accounting career.